 |754 hours of classroom & one-on-one instruction|

-Fill out our application form and we will contact you for an interview to discuss the program and ensure that it meets your goals and expectations.
+Fill out the application form and we will contact you for an interview to discuss the program and ensure that it meets your goals and expectations.

-If you are an international student, please use the International Application Form to apply.
+If you are an international student, please see our international student information to apply.

 A $100 application fee is required to hold a spot in the ground school and is due at the time of your application.
 A further deposit is required when you are accepted to the program.